abbvie-external/OmicNavigator/CONTRIBUTING.md

     cd OmicNavigator
     ```

 1. Create a new branch.
-We recommend prefixing the branch name with `feature-`
+We recommend prefixing the branch name with `feature/`
-or `bugfix-` to help classify it, but don't worry about this too much.
+or `bugfix/` to help classify it, but don't worry about this too much.

     ```
-    git checkout -b feature-<x>
+    git checkout -b feature/<x>
     ```

 1. Make your edits.
 See the section below on setting up your development